Individual documentary photography workshop with Jason Eskenazi

-Strengthen your visual language and learn how to compose powerful stories.
-Under the individual guidance of the acclaimed visual storyteller.
+Strengthen your visual language and learn how to compose powerful stories, under the individual guidance of the acclaimed photographic storyteller.

 Your photography project is your biography found as metaphor in the subject matter.
 During this workshop we will search out the emotional resonances of your story and put it on the right road.
 We’ll research what makes a photo well seen.
 We will look into how your subject matter determines the treatment and design of the form it is going to be shown in.
 We will gain insight from other art forms and won’t hesitate to include them in your narrative.
 Jason Eskenazi

-This one-to-one workshop at home with Jason Eskenazi is designed for photographers who work on long-term documentary or personal projects and who consider future book publication.
+This one-to-one workshop at home with Jason Eskenazi is advised especially for photographers who work on long-term documentary or personal projects and who consider future book publication.

 Place: Istanbul, Turkey